YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 ### 🔑 Question 1: What roles or experience levels yield the highest average salary?

-* New variable: job_type groups (Data, BI, ML, AI, Robotics, Others) is created from job_title.
+* New variable: job_type groups (Data, BI (Business Intelligence), ML, AI, Robotics, Others) is created from job_title.
 * Figure 1 show that AI and ML roles tended to have higher median salaries, with significant outliers among "Others" and some "Data" jobs.
 * EX (Executive) and SE (Senior) consistently earn most; EN (Entry) the least.
 Median salary line plot over years (Fifure 2) confirms EX>SE>MI>EN.